• Skip to primary navigation

 • able to complete complex puzzles

-I went ahead and put age 6 in here because there is only one real area that they improve in fine motor skills which are completing complex puzzles.
-Kids love puzzles, and you can get kid size puzzles at Walmart or Target in the children's section near board games.
+I went ahead and put age 6 in here because there is only one real area that they improve in fine motor skills which is completing complex puzzles.
+Kids love puzzles, and you can get kid-size puzzles at Walmart or Target in the children's section near board games.

 wooden block designs